Description

 Feel free to open a pull request!
 If you want to start any sizeable chunk of work, consider opening an issue first to discuss, and make sure nobody else is working on the same problem.

-Running locally
+Developing locally

-To run locally, always build xRetry.SpecFlowPlugin
+To build and run locally, always build xRetry.SpecFlowPlugin

 If you install make